 How are single-tenant properties valued?

-Single tenant properties differ from traditional real estate investments because their value isn’t exclusively determined by the real estate.
+Single tenant properties differ from traditional real estate investments and this is reflected on the way their value is determined.
 There are several different factors that go into determining the property’s value, including the length of the lease and the rent escalations over the term of the lease, the tenant’s credit.
 Even if the real estate market in the property’s area yoyos, the property itself will still maintain its value because that value is not just determined by the real estate itself like other types of investment properties.

 How does financing work for single-tenant properties?